nualagr/dargan-health-foods/README.md

 - A **page title** makes the current selection or categorisation of blogposts explicit.

-- The **'Filter Blog By Topic' dropdown select box** allows the user to access all blog posts or to selections of blog posts which share a similar topic.
+- The **'Filter Blog By Topic' dropdown select box** allows the user to access all blog posts or selections of blog posts which share a similar topic.

-- The **Search input** and **maginifying-glass icon button** allow the user to search all blogposts for specific keywords.
+- The **Search input** and **magnifying-glass icon button** allow the user to search all blogposts for specific keywords.

 - The **Item Count** informs the user as to how many blogposts are being displayed